Hill Dickinson Stadium: Proposals

-Everton first played at Goodison Park in 1892 and it has been gradually updated since its construction, the most recent major development being the opening of a new stand in August 1994, which has given it an all-seater capacity of more than 39,000, but ultimately is constrained by its methods of construction and its location.
+Everton first played at Goodison Park in 1892 and it has been gradually updated since its construction, the most recent major development being the opening of a new stand in August 1994, which gave it an all-seater capacity of more than 39,000, but ultimately was constrained by its methods of construction and its location.
 In 2007, then-CEO Keith Wyness revealed that the club had spent £500,000 on repairs just to keep the steelwork of the ground up to standard, and there was a serious possibility that within ten years it may not pass safety inspections.
 The Taylor Report in 1990 required that all stadia in the Football League in Britain become all-seater, which severely curtailed Goodison Park's capacity, which had peaked at more than 78,000, to just over 39,000, and then further to its current capacity of 39,414.
-This lags behind nearby Anfield, which has expanded to over 61,000.
+This lags behind nearby Anfield, which was expanded to over 61,000.

 The possibility of a move to a new stadium was first mentioned around 1996, when then chairman Peter Johnson announced plans to move Everton from Goodison Park to a new 60,000-seater stadium at a different site.
 By 2001, a site at King's Dock had been identified as the location for a new 55,000-seater stadium, scheduled for completion around 2005, but these plans were abandoned due to funding difficulties.

 Everton entered into talks with the Knowsley Council and Tesco in June 2006 over the possibility of building a new 55,000-seat stadium, expandable to over 60,000, in Kirkby.
 The plan became known as The Kirkby Project.
 The club took the unusual move of giving its supporters a say in the club's future by holding a ballot on the proposal with the results being in favour of it, 59% to 41%.
 Opponents of the plan included other local councils concerned by the effect of a large Tesco store being built as part of the development and a group of fans demanding that Everton should remain within the city boundaries of Liverpool.
 Following a public inquiry into the project, the central government rejected the proposal.
 Local and regional politicians attempted to put together an amended rescue plan with the Liverpool City Council calling a meeting with Everton F.C.
 The plan was to assess some suitable sites shortlisted within the city boundary.
 However, the amended plan was also not successful.